 Comments may be entered among the input data in several ways.
-Comments can be entered at the end of a command line after a semi-colon (";"), double slash ("//"), a sharp sign ("#"), or a percentage sign ("%").
+Comments can be entered at the end of a command line after a semi-colon (";"), double slash ("//"), a sharp sign ("#"), a percentage sign ("%"), or a double sharp sign ("##").
+Note that the asterisk is not supported here.
 Anything on a line after one of these characters is completely ignored.
 This can be used to document parameters on a line.
-Any line beginning with a #, %, //, or a is totally ignored; it is not even printed.
-A line beginning with c is ignored, but printed (note a space is required after the 'c' to distinguish it from other commands).
-There is also a title command, to enter a title for the simulation.
+Any line beginning with a #, ##, %, //, or a is also a comment and is totally ignored (note that the semi-colon cannot be used here).
+Any comment starting with a single sharp sign is "visible", which means that it is echoed in the main output and also included in the file optimal.in (see Sect.
+17.7.1).
+All other comments are "hidden" command, to enter a title for the simulation.